Granitosaurus/parsel-cli/README.md

     User-Agent = "parselcli web inspector"
     # e.g. chrome on windows use
     # User-Agent = "Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/62.0.3202.94 Safari/537.36"

+## Development, Debug and Roadmap

+Currently the project is somewhat unstable as I wrote this for myself - minor versions are very likely to break API!
+PRs, suggestions, issues etc. are welcome!

+For debugging see `-vv` flag and for info logs see `-v` flag.

 [Prompt Toolkit]: https://github.com/prompt-toolkit/python-prompt-toolkit